RISE Student Summer Research Opportunities

 Student Level: No preference

-Description: Students will prepare samples for geochemical analyses of Precambrian sediments to constrain the evolution of early Earth atmosphere and oceans.
+Description: Students will prepare sedimentary rock samples for geochemical analyses to constrain evolution of the early Earth and help in operation of stable isotope geochemical laboratory.

 Maximum Number of Students: 2